yucheng1992/CSCI-GA.3033.2015.recitation/README.md

 ## Part 1 - Golang Basics

 This document assumes you have already reviewed [A Tour of Go] [1].
 After you have completed the tour, bookmark [Effective Go] [2] as it will be extremely useful during your project development.
+The tutorial [How to Write Go Code] [5] contains information about how the primary tools in the Go ecosystem are configured.

 Go is a staticly typed, garbage collected language that is heavily influenced by C -- and to a lesser extent C++ and Java.
 It's type system contains similar basic types